How Long Will My Criminal Injury Claim Take? – Compensation Guide

 This includes the injuries you’ve suffered and their severity.
 If you make a CICA claim of your own, then certain circumstances could mean it takes less or more time than this estimated period.

-Under this scheme, you’ll receive 100% of the compensation tariff for the first (most serious) injury.
-You’ll get 30% of the tariff for the second most serious injury.
-15% of the tariff is paid out for the third most serious injury.
+If you have two or more injuries, the multiple injury formula can apply.
+This means you can receive 100% of the full tariff value for the most serious injury; 30% of the full tariff value for the second most or equally serious injury; 15% of the full value for the third most or equally as serious injury.

 Injury Severity Compensation